kestra-io/docs/content/docs/05.developer-guide/13.cicd/index.md

 1. Validate flows and templates using the [Validate Action](https://github.com/marketplace/actions/kestra-validate-action)
 2. Deploy flows and templates using the [Deploy Action](https://github.com/marketplace/actions/kestra-deploy-action).

-Here is a full example validating and deploying flows from a GitHub Action:
+Here is a full example validating and deploying flows within a GitHub Actions workflow:

 ```yaml
 name: Kestra CI/CD